latentflip/latentflip.github.com/_posts/2015-11-27-twenty-nine.markdown

 ## Japan

-I couln't be more thankful for my parents for encouraging us to actually book a holiday this year, and to Hilary for planning and booking most of it <3 <3 <3.
+I couldn't be more thankful for my parents for encouraging us to actually book a holiday this year, and to Hilary for planning and booking most of it <3 <3 <3.
 It was a relief and a privilege and a blessing to step away from a computer for more than a couple of days (I honestly can't remember the last time that happened), and explore the cities and countryside of such an incredible country.

 ![Gundam](/assets/photos/instagram/2015-09-12_1442099976.jpg)
 ![Ramen](/assets/photos/instagram/2015-09-15_1442297154.jpg)